xueharry/BPS_Teacher_Salary_Data/README.md

 `BPShighschool.csv` is a dataset containing the 2014 salaries of full-time teachers from 27 Boston public high schools.
-The data was gathered from the publically available City of Boston Employee Earnings Report from 2014 and was cleaned using python.
+The data was gathered from the publicly available City of Boston Employee Earnings Report from 2014 and was cleaned using python.

 #Preprocessing Methodology